 - You are eligible for a tax refund from the IT department

-- Your taxes have been perfectly paid with no refund expected or taxes payable.
+- Your taxes have been paid on time with no refund expected or taxes payable.

 If you have unpaid taxes that are outstanding and you have not filed your returns by the due date, you are in for trouble.

-You will be charged an interest amount of 1% per month (simple interest) on the tax amount outstanding.
-This interest will be calculated from the due date applicable to you for filing of return of the applicable year till the date that you actually file your return.
+You will be charged an interest amount of 1% per month or part of the month (simple interest) on the tax amount outstanding.
+This interest will be calculated from the due date applicable to you for filing of return of the relevant financial year till the date that you actually file your return.

 File in 7 Mins | Minimal Data Entry | 100% Paperless